Herbs for Weight Management: Evidence-Based Guide

 • May help with exercise consistency (indirect weight benefits).

-• Not a fat-loss herb but may improve adherence to training.
+• Not a fat-loss herb, but may improve adherence to training.

-Digestive + Gut-Supportive Herbs
+Digestive and Gut-Supportive Herbs

 Gut function influences nutrient absorption, hunger signaling, and metabolic hormones.